Phenomenom05/QA/README.md

 Git (to clone the repository)

-Step 1: Clone the Repository
+1. Clone the Repository:

+To get started, clone the repository using the following commands:

 git clone https://github.com/Phenomenom05/QA.git

+Then move to the QA directory path:

 cd QA

-Step 2: Install Dependencies
+2. Install Dependencies:

+Install the required dependencies for both frontend and backend testing:

 npm install

 This will install all necessary dependencies, including WebDriverIO, Jest, and other packages.

-Step 3: Frontend Tests (WebDriverIO)
+3. Frontend Tests (WebDriverIO):

-Start the Frontend Server
+Step 1: Start the Frontend Server

 Open a terminal and navigate to the frontenddevelopment directory: